 MSP 3663.
 Marketing Music and Media.
 3 Credit Hours.

 An examination of general marketing principles focusing on practices, techniques, and theories specific to media with an emphasis on music product.
-The use of multiple media in the music marketing process will be discussed in the context of developing and guiding an entertainment project to success, highlighting the opportunities and challenges of doing so in the digital age.
-Topics include publicity, promotion, the roles of radio, grass-roots efforts, social networking and other "new media" in the process of bringing entertainment products to market.
-Students, working in groups, will apply this theoretical knowledge in a semester-long project in which they will design a full marketing plan for a music or media product.
+The use of multiple media in the music marketing process will be discussed in the context of developing and guiding an entertainment project to success, highlighting the opportunities and challenges of contemporary marketing tools and channels.
+Topics include publicity, promotion, street teaming, the roles of traditional media, playlisting, social networking, grass-roots efforts, and other media activities in the process of bringing entertainment products and experiences to market.
+Students will apply this theoretical knowledge in a semester-long project in which they will design a full marketing plan for a music or media product, event, or entity.

 Repeatability: This course may not be repeated for additional credits.